Kiribati: Law enforcement and military

 The main prison in Kiribati is located in Betio, named the Walter Betio Prison.
 There is also a prison in London on Kiritimati.

-Male homosexuality is illegal in Kiribati, with a penalty up to 14 years in prison, according to a historical British law, but this law is not enforced.
+Male homosexuality is illegal in Kiribati, with a penalty up to 14 years in prison, according to a historical British law.
+However, this law is not enforced.
 Kiribati has not yet followed the lead of the United Kingdom, following its Wolfenden report, to decriminalise acts of male homosexuality, beginning with provisions in the UK's Sexual Offences Act 1957.
 Female homosexuality is legal, but lesbians may face violence and discrimination.
 However, employment discrimination on the basis of sexual orientation is prohibited.

 Administrative divisions

 There are 21 inhabited islands in Kiribati.
 Kiribati can be geographically divided into three archipelagoes or groups of islands, which have no administrative functions.
 They are: